Sunday, 30 November 2014

 POTOLER NIRAMISH DORMA [PANEER STUFFED POINTED GOURD]

 I remember, one day in a week was an all vegetarian day at our home...... and that day was a black day for me.
-Back home from school/college, I would run to few of my friends' home to taste fish and chicken.
-That greed is off course the reason for my round shape and all my dreams of becoming a model remained unfulfilled, ha..ha...ha.
-Jokes apart, I think till date no one has seen a model with 5 feet height, so why cut off my tongue??
-I am not so silly to cut of my tongue and do "mashima-pishima" roles.
-Every Thursday was a veggie day at home, and my husband being a childhood buddy, I used to visit their home, straight into his mother's kitchen.
-An innocent question like mashi / aunty what did you cook today would fetch me a big piece of fish with curry n rice.
+Back home from school / college, I would run to few of my friends' home to taste fish and chicken.
+That greed is of course the reason for my round shape, all my dreams of becoming a model remained unfulfilled, ha..ha...ha.
+Jokes apart, I think till date no one has seen a model with 5 feet height, why cut off my tongue??
+Every Thursday was a veggie day at home, my husband being a childhood buddy, I used to visit their home, straight into his mother's kitchen.
+An innocent question like mashi / aunty what did you cook today?
+She would fetch me a big piece of fish with curry n rice.
 No question of strictness as she was aunty then, yet to be mom-in-law.

 I think before I cross all limits, I should go with the recipe.
 Truly, I wished to prepare a vegetarian version of Potoler Dorma for my vegetarian friends.
-The more popular non-veg version shall come up some other day.
-The inclusion of paneer as a stuffing in this particular recipe is also not common, I just felt like.
-So went ahead with it.
+The more popular non-vegetarian version shall come up some other day.
+The inclusion of paneer as stuffing in this particular recipe was not common in our family, I see the trend in the present day.

 INGREDIENTS :